 Future studies on dual-language immersion are necessary, as they allow those of us who are committed to promoting initiatives to maintain multilingualism to achieve social justice for multilingual speakers.
 The impact of DLI goes well beyond HL acquisition itself.
-In addition to honoring the linguistic rights of HSs (Skutnabb-Kangas 2006), DLI has been shown to benefit Hispanic students’ academic performance as measured using standardized assessment scores (e.g., Lindholm-Leary and Borsato 2005; Marian et al. 2013; Serafini et al. 2020) and is at least as effective in fostering the acquisition of English (e.g., Acosta et al. 2019; Marian et al. 2013; Umansky and Reardon 2004).
+In addition to honoring the linguistic rights of HSs (Skutnabb-Kangas 2006), DLI has been shown to benefit Hispanic students’ academic performance as measured using standardized assessment scores (e.g., Lindholm-Leary and Borsato 2005; Marian et al. 2013; Serafini et al. 2020) and is at least as effective in fostering the acquisition of English (e.g., Acosta et al. 2019; Marian et al. 2013; Umansky and Reardon 2014).
 DLI also expedites the development of executive functioning skills (e.g., Garraffa et al. 2020; Nicolay and Poncelet 2015).
-Hispanic children in DLI programs participate in an educational experience that validates their identities as speakers of both languages of instruction and have positive attitudes towards bilingualism and biculturalism (de Jong and Bearse 2011).
+Hispanic children in DLI programs participate in an educational experience that validates their identities as speakers of both languages of instruction and has positive attitudes towards bilingualism and biculturalism (de Jong and Bearse 2011).
 Nevertheless, future work may wish to concentrate on the best pedagogical practices that reinforce linguistic structures that are used in lessons across the content areas (Harley 1993; Snow et al. 1989).
 DLI programs offer an opportunity for teaching language through content and form-focused approaches to maximize HL development.
 Therefore, providing an even stronger context for the acquisition of Spanish is an ongoing goal for these programs.

 6. Conclusions

 The present study contributes to a growing body of recent research that concentrates on experiential variables in the acquisition of Spanish as a HL.
 Specifically, this project shows that bilingual education and exposure (both current, as reflected by proficiency, and cumulative, as seen through the effect of age) facilitate English-dominant Spanish HS children’s acquisition of DOM.
 HS children were more likely to select DOM than they were to produce this structure.
-Having attended a bilingual school in particular accounted for variability in production, along with proficiency, yet cumulative exposure as represented by age accounted for differences between participants at the underlying receptive level.
+Having attended a bilingual school accounted for variability in production in particular, along with proficiency, yet cumulative exposure as represented by age accounted for differences between participants at the underlying receptive level.
 These findings constitute additional evidence for Putnam and Sánchez’s (2013) framework, although the directionality of predictions that HSs will restructure their knowledge does not line up with the process of protracted development that is portrayed by the data from the present study.
 The findings in the individual analyses indicate that all children who converged on the range of variability of the SDBA participants were enrolled in the bilingual school and/or in the older age group, further supporting the importance of these factors in the acquisition of the morphological and syntactic system of Spanish as a HL.

 These findings suggest that taking language experience into consideration, including bilingual education, current exposure, and age, is essential in HL acquisition research.
-This study is the first to expose the effects of bilingual education on HS children’s production and receptive knowledge of Spanish, and builds upon the findings within this special issue that argue that sustained HL exposure is essential to foster the development and maintenance of structures that may otherwise become restructured or differentially acquired by HSs.
+This study is the first to expose the effects of bilingual education on HS children’s production and receptive knowledge of Spanish and builds upon the findings within this special issue that argue that sustained HL exposure is essential to foster the development and maintenance of structures that may otherwise become restructured or differentially acquired by HSs.
 This in turn sets the stage for future research that works to compare HSs to one another rather than exclusively to other types of bilinguals.

 Funding: This research received no external funding.

-Institutional Review Board Statement: BLINDED.
+Institutional Review Board Statement: The study was conducted according to the guidelines of the Declaration of Helsinki, and approved by the Institutional Review Board of Rutgers University (protocol code Pro2021001902, most recent amendment approved March 11, 2022).

 Informed Consent Statement: Informed consent was obtained from all subjects involved in the study.